boardfish/lister/README.md

-# README
+# Lister

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+## Installation

+### Prerequisites

+If you're familiar with Docker, that and `docker-compose` are all you'll need.

+If not, you'll need a local PostgreSQL installation and Ruby 2.7.2 installed.

+### Docker

+Run `docker-compose up` to build the containers and bring up the environment.
+Then, in a separate terminal, use `docker-compose exec web bundle exec rails db:setup` to create and migrate the database.

+### Local

+Ensure PostgreSQL is running.
+Then, run `bundle` to install all Ruby dependencies and `yarn` to install JS dependencies.
+After that, set up the database with `bundle exec rails db:setup`, then run the app with `bundle exec rails s`.